makinteract/baby-prompts/README.md

 # Baby Prompts

+Providing super basic prompt techniques and chains for OpenAI's response API.

+## Installation

-Install the library by typing `npm install baby-prompts`.
+Install the library by typing

+`npm install baby-prompts`

 ## Usage

+Here are some examples of how to use different prompting techniques:

+- Zero-shot prompting
+- Few-shot prompting
+- Prompt chains

 > Note
-> For the following tutorials I will use the following function to print out the results
+> For the following tutorials, I will use the following function to print out the results

 ```js
 function printOutText({ output_text }) {